yasser-mas/working-time/README.md

 #### Get date info

-To get date info you have to call getDayInfo function and it will return BusinessDay class
+To get date info you have to call getDayInfo function and it will return BusinessDay class.

 ```ts
     try {